jmcnamara/rust_xlsxwriter/README.md

 }
 ```

-`rust_xlsxwriter` is a port of the [`XlsxWriter`] Python module by the same
+`rust_xlsxwriter` is a rewrite of the Python [`XlsxWriter`] library in Rust by
-author.
-Feature porting is a work in progress.
-The currently supported
+the same author and with some additional Rust-like features and APIs.
+The
-features are:
+currently supported features are:

 - Support for writing all basic Excel data types.
 - Full cell formatting support.